NautilusTrader

 Cap'n Proto

 Cap'n Proto is required for serialization schema compilation.
-The required version is defined in the capnp-version file in the repository root.
+The required version is defined in tools.toml in the repository root.

 capnp --version

-Verify the installed version matches capnp-version.
-If Chocolatey provides an older version, see the Cap'n Proto installation guide for alternative installation methods.
+The install script ensures the pinned version is installed.
+If Homebrew or Chocolatey provides an older version, install from source or see the Cap'n Proto installation guide.

 Faster builds